Thai National Parks

 Ban Krang is the first campsite at km 15, around 320 meters asl.
 The road to Ban Krang is paved and in good condition.

 Phanoen Thung is the second campsite at km 30, at around 950 meters asl.
 The bit of road west from Ban Krang until Phanoen Thung is a 15 km long, mostly steep dirt road.
-It strictly requires a terrain vehicle to get to, only 4WD terrain vehicles are allowed.

 For more detailed info about how to get to the campsite, visit the “Get There” section of the park.